tischda/mkdoc/README.md

 The placeholder `{{.Target}}` is replaced by the value defined in `metadata.yaml`:

 ~~~
-target: my-document.pdf
+target: build/my-document.pdf
 ~~~

-Note that the `build` directory specified after `-o` in the options file must exist.
+Note that if the `build` directory is specified after `-o` in the options file, then it must exist (mkdoc only merges the template and does not interpret pandoc options).